Understanding cultural differences in Germany for expats

 Expat navigating cultural differences in Germany at a local market

-That single moment taught me more about cultural differences in Germany than any guidebook had managed to.
-The unspoken rules here are real, they matter, and ignoring them has a social cost that adds up faster than you’d expect.
-Whether it’s the preference for cash over contactless, the strict etiquette around birthdays, or the way direct speech gets mistaken for rudeness by newcomers, the cultural aspects of Germany catch almost every expat off guard at first.
+One moment like that teaches you more than any guidebook.
+The unspoken rules in Germany are real, they carry genuine social weight, and ignoring them costs you more than you’d expect.
+Whether it’s the lingering preference for cash over contactless, the very specific etiquette around birthdays, or the directness that newcomers routinely mistake for coldness, the cultural landscape here catches almost every expat off guard at first.

 📑